Cholmes24/JID-0338/README.md

   * Errors when trying to run a pip command

-    * You may not have acquired the most up-to-date version of Python.
-Please refer to https://pip.pypa.io/en/stable/installing/ to install pip.
+    * You may not have acquired the most up-to-date version of Python, which includes [pip](https://pip.pypa.io/en/stable/installing/)

   * Errors while connecting with the mobile application